TheDibor/Super-Hardware-/README.md

 # Super-Hardware-
-I'm creating a futuristic type of computer hardware.
+I'm learning to use github.